taocpp/PEGTL/doc/Parse-Tree.md

 auto root = tao::pegtl::parse_tree::parse< my_grammar >( in );
 ```

 The result is a `std::unique_ptr< tao::pegtl::parse_tree::node >`.
 The pointer is empty when the input did not match the grammar, otherwise it contains the root node of the resulting parse tree.

 The tree nodes have a `name()` member function that returns the name of the grammar rule of which it represents a successful match, `begin() and `end()` member functions to access the position of the matched portion of the input, `string()` and `string_view()` to actually access said matched input, and a vector called `children` with unique pointers to the child nodes.

-Note that the included tree node class **pointers** to the matched data, rather than copying it into the node, wherefore the input **must** still be "alive" when accessing the matched data!
+Note that the included tree node class **points** to the matched data, rather than copying it into the node, wherefore the input **must** still be "alive" when accessing the matched data!

 A more complete description of the included tree node class can be found below.

 ## Partial Parse Tree

 Usually only a subset of grammar rules should generate parse tree nodes.
 In order to select the grammar rules for which a successful match is to generate a parse tree node, a second template parameter can be passed to `parse_tree::parse()`.
 This parameter is a class template that is called a *selector*.
-For each rule `Rule`, the Boolean value `selector< Rule >::value` determines whether a parse tree node is generated.
+For each rule `Rule`, the boolean value `selector< Rule >::value` determines whether a parse tree node is generated.

 ```c++
 template< typename Rule > struct my_selector : std::false_type {};